TsipaPte/System-Bot/Terms-of-service.md

 ## Responsibility

-### Our responsibility

-* We are responsible for the safety of our bot
-* We are responsible for the privacy and security of users
-* We are responsible for everything that is stipulated in the Discord API

-Note: we can't fit all our responsibility about our bot as there is a lot of this responsibility, so we added 3 point if you need to see everything we are responsible for, then you can go to the [Developer Policy](discord.com/developers/docs/policies-and-agreements/developer-policy) and/or [Developer Terms of Use](discord.com/developers/docs/policies-and-agreements/developer-terms-of-service) - there you will find all the information

 ### Your responsibility

 * You are responsible for the actions of your participants with the bot and with the bot commands
 * You are responsible for your account being hacked by scammers
+* You are responsible for everything that the bot does to the participants and the participants to the bot on your Discord server

 ## Be careful